tmarktaylor/pytest-phmdoctest/README.md

   fenced code blocks in the Markdown file.
 - phmdoctest can generate test files for multiple Markdown files with one call by specifying a configuration file.
-- phmdoctest offers pytest pytester fixtures to generate and run tests for a single Markdown file.
+- phmdoctest offers pytest pytester fixtures (suitable for plugin development) to generate and run tests for a single Markdown file.

 ## Related projects